Dionysos4488/My-.CIA-Archive/README.md

 Some Games are Homebrew Games those are marked with (hbgame)\
 \
 \
-QR-Codes are made with https://createaqr.app/ (no sign-up)
+QR-Codes are made with https://createaqr.app/ (no sign-up) (Error correction: L)